 The illegal killing of elephants for ivory and rhinos for their horns is a major and urgent threat to the park, as it has reduced both populations dramatically and has virtually eliminated the rhino population altogether.

-Significant commercial and local fishing activities occur on Lake Kariba as well as along the two rivers, the Ume and Sanyati, that boarder the park.
+Significant commercial and local fishing activities occur on Lake Kariba as well as along the two rivers, the Ume and Sanyati, that border the park.
 Fish stocks are reportedly declining due to overfishing and this activity goes hand in hand with poaching for bushmeat.
+In addition, Illegal gold panning along the Ume river has declined following arrests and community engagement.

 Improved Intelligence Systems